 In 2021 and 2022, the bank's performance relative to HMDA-reportable lending was excellent.
 In 2022, lending to low-income borrowers was comparable or above aggregate lenders and below the percentage of low-income families in the assessment area.
 Lending to moderate-income borrowers was also comparable or above the aggregate lenders and the percentage of moderate-income families in the assessment area.
 The bank's overall HMDA-reportable lending performance in 2021 was comparable.
 For loans to small businesses in 2022, the bank's performance was adequate.
-The bank's lending to businesses reporting annual revenue of \$1 million or less was significantly below the percentage of total businesses in 2021, the bank's performance exceeded its 2022 performance.
+The bank's lending to businesses reporting annual revenue of \$1 million or less was significantly below the percentage of total businesses operating in the assessment area in 2022 and below peer lending.
+For loans to small businesses in 2021, the bank's performance exceeded its 2022 performance.
 The bank's lending to businesses reporting annual revenue of \$1 million or less was comparable to peer lending and significantly below the percentage of businesses operating in the assessment area.
 Due to loan volume, 2021 was weighted more heavily, therefore the bank's performance relative to small business lending is adequate.